 The sale of the Connected Care Business qualified as a discontinued operation because it comprised operations and cash flows that could be distinguished, operationally and for financial reporting purposes, from the rest of the Company.
-The disposal of the Connected Care Business represented a strategic shift in our operations as the sale enables us to focus on genomic sequencing, clinical decision support, and payer engagement.
+The disposal of the Connected Care Business represented a strategic shift in our operations as the sale enables us to focus on genomic sequencing, clinical decision support, payer engagement, and data analytics.